Show All Answers

 Colorado State Forest Service’s Colorado Wood Utilization and Marketing Program (CoWood) has programs for forest product information, service, education and outreach including Wood to Energy program, Colorado Forest Products, Forest Business Loan Fund, Urban Wood Utilization, and Black Forest Utilization.

 Jefferson Conservation District is also a resource for locating firewood, tree-length logs, and other wood products.
+Jefferson Conservation District can be reached at 720-661-1738.

 The Colorado State Forest Service (CSFS) provides community tree planting and tree care.
 Technical assistance in community forestry from CSFS includes devising plans to maintain and add to tree resources and providing information and workshops on tree care.
 CSFS creates strategies for planning for forest pests and invasive species, and cares for storm damaged trees.